Installing IDA Application

 ENGINE_CONFIG_DATA_DIR=/var/ida/data

-3. Click OK to save changes and restart server.
+3. Click OK to save changes and restart the server.

-3. Test connection for this data source, make sure this connection is successful.
+3. Test the connection for this data source, make sure this connection is successful.

 Deploy a New Application on WAS